 The Portuguese National Health System is responsible for this.
 Especially in recent years, after the pandemic, healthcare in Portugal has evolved very quickly.
 Now the appointments are more easily scheduled and even performed over the internet or over the phone with your family doctor.

 You also have access to all records via the SNS 24 app, which shows you what vaccines and appointments you had, what fees you paid, what medications you have a prescription for, and so on.

 Using Public HealthCare as an Expat

-Lastly, there are some countries with bilateral treaties with Portugal who also share the rights of Portuguese citizens, namely: Andorra, Québec, Morocco e Tunisia.
+Furthermore, there are some countries with bilateral treaties with Portugal that also share the rights of Portuguese citizens, namely: Andorra, Québec, Morocco e Tunisia.

 Portuguese Private HealthCare

-This is, however, not a big problem for Portuguese citizens and those who have access to the National HealthCare, since it works exceptionally well and is generally praised worldwide.
+Having access to quality healthcare is not a problem for Portuguese citizens and those who have access to the National Healthcare, since it works exceptionally well and is generally praised worldwide.
 Most citizens choose not to pay for medical insurance and never even use private healthcare.

-If you’re considering moving to Portugal, for peace, the stability of the political regime, weather, or safety, you can add Health to the picture.
+If you’re considering moving to Portugal, for quality of life, the stability of the political regime, weather, or safety, you can add health to the picture.

 Both Public and Private Healthcare have their merits and are recognized as one of the best, even to European standards, and access is open to foreigners.